davidcarboni/scloud/cdk-github/README.md

 ## Setup

-Assubing you've called the `ghaUser` function, you should have some output fikes under your `infrastructure/secrets` directory, e.g.:
+Assuming you've called the `ghaUser` function, you should have some output fikes under your `infrastructure/secrets` directory, e.g.:

  * `infrastructure/secrets/StackName.ghaSecrets.json`
  * `infrastructure/secrets/StackName.ghaVariables.json`